waynegramlich/Fab/docs/Fab.md

 1. (WIP)
    You write one or more Python design modules (e.g. `.py` files) that defines of all of the parts you wish to buy/create and how they are assembled together.
-   Simple projects can be in one Python module, but more complex projects will span multiple Python modules (e.g. a Python package.)
+   While simple projects can be in one Python module, more complex projects will span multiple Python modules (e.g. a Python package.)
    These python modules are written to use generic mills, lathes, laser cutters, 3D printers, etc.
    These designs are meant to parametric in that somebody can change dimensions, materials, etc.